UCP MLA Tracy Allard appointed parliamentary secretary for 'civil liberties' by Alberta government | CBC News

 Political record

-Lori Williams, associate professor of policy studies at Mount Royal University, said there was symbolic significance in Allard being given a new role.
+Lori Williams, associate professor of policy studies at Mount Royal University in Calgary, said there was symbolic significance in Allard being given a new role.

-Williams also said that it may be a strategic move provided that Allard is from Grand Prairie given recent polling which indicated a degree of uncertainty surrounding how Albertans will vote in centres outside of Calgary and Edmonton.
+Williams also said that it may be a strategic move in that Allard is from Grand Prairie, given recent polling that indicated a degree of uncertainty surrounding how Albertans will vote in centres outside of Calgary and Edmonton.

 But Williams said the appointment has the potential to backfire on the government when it comes to public perception.

-"It's the hypocrisy of Tracy Allard doing something that the government regulations prevented, so I'm not sure bringing her into cabinet sends the kind of message that ideally, the government would want to send," Williams said.
+"It's the hypocrisy of Tracy Allard doing something that the government regulations prevented, so I'm not sure bringing her into cabinet sends the kind of message that, ideally, the government would want to send," she said.

 "I think some of the folks that are coming back into cabinet genuinely angered Albertans."